DevankOfficial/Journey_tracker_app/README.md

 #### Theme
 The app uses a custom theme defined in `LearndAppTheme`.
 The `Surface` composable is used to apply this theme to the entire app.

-#### StatusBarColor
-The status bar color is set to white using the `Setcolorbar().SetStatusBarColor(color = Color.White)` function.

 ### Data Package
-The data package contains the data classes and functions used to generate and manage the data in the application.
+The data package contains the data classes and functions used to generate and manage the stops data.

-#### JourneyDetails
+#### Journey Details
-The `JourneyDetails` data class represents the details of a journey.
+The `JourneyDeets` data class represents the details of a journey.
 It has two properties:
-- `destination`: A string representing the destination of the journey.
+- `dest`: A string representing the destination of the journey.
-- `stops`: A list of `Stop` objects representing the stops in the journey.
+- `stops_list`: A list of `Stop` objects representing the stops in the journey.

 #### Stop
 The `Stop` data class represents a stop in the journey.
-It has five properties:
+It has following properties:
 - `name`: The name of the stop.
+Which is set as `Stop {i}`.
-- `distance`: The distance to the stop.
+- `currDist`: The distance to the stop.
+Which is randomly generated between 5 to 19 km.
-- `timeToCover`: The time to cover the distance to the stop.
+- `timeNeeded`: The time to cover the distance to the stop.
+Which is also randomly generated between 10 to 29 minutes.
+- `visa`: The visa requirement of that stop.
+Which is randomly generated as a single length string between A to Z.
-- `preSum`: The sum of the distances of the previous stops.
+- `TotDist`: The sum of the distances of the previous stops.
-- `preTimesum`: The sum of the times to cover the distances of the previous stops.
+- `timeTaken`: The sum of the times to cover the distances of the previous stops.
+- `reachedStatus`: A bool to mark if the stop has been reached or not.

 #### generateRandomStops
 The `generateRandomStops` function generates a list of random stops.
 It creates a `Stop` object for each stop and adds it to the list.
-The distance and time to cover for each stop are randomly generated.
+Each attribute is generated as defined above.
+The number of `Stops` in each list varies between 5 to 15 (intentionally >3 to showcase lazy list).

 ### Home Screen
 The `HomePage` class contains the main screen of the application.
 It has two companion objects:
-- `journeyDetails`: An instance of the `JourneyDetails` data class.
+- `journey`: An instance of the `JourneyDeets` data class.
 - `kilo`: A boolean variable that could be used to toggle between kilometers and miles.

-#### homeScreen
-The `homeScreen` function is a composable function that represents the home screen of the application.
-It uses the `Scaffold` composable to provide a consistent design for the screen.

-##### State
-The `homeScreen` function uses several state variables:
-- `destination`: A string state that could be used to store the destination of the journey.
-- `stops`: A list state that could be used to store the stops of the journey.
-- `showInKilometers`: A boolean state that could be used to toggle between displaying distances in kilometers and miles.

-##### Composables
-Several composables are used in the `homeScreen` function:
-- `Scaffold`: Provides a consistent design for the screen.
-- `BottomAppBar`: Displays a button at the bottom of the screen.
-- `Button`: Represents the button displayed in the `BottomAppBar`.

-### Second Screen
-#### secondScreen
-The `secondScreen` function is a composable function that represents the second screen of the application.
-It uses the `Scaffold` composable to provide a consistent design for the screen.

-##### State
-The `secondScreen` function uses several state variables:
-- `load`: A float state that could be used to represent some form of progress or loading state.
-- `indeces`: An integer state that could be used to keep track of selected indices in a list or similar data structure.
-- `selectedFilters`: A list state that could be used to keep track of selected filters or similar selection-based features.

-##### Composables
-Several composables are used in the `secondScreen` function:
-- `Scaffold`: Provides a consistent design for the screen.
-- `BottomAppBar`: Displays a button at the bottom of the screen.
-- `Button`: Represents the button displayed in the `BottomAppBar`.
-The button's colors are set using the `ButtonDefaults.buttonColors` function.
-- `Row`: A composable that places its children in a horizontal sequence.
-- `Text`: A composable that displays text.
-- `Card`: A composable that displays a material design card.
-- `Icon`: A composable that displays an icon.
-- `LazyColumn`: A composable that lazily displays items in a column.
-- `FilterChip`: A composable that represents a filter chip.
-The chip's colors are set using the `FilterChipDefaults.filterChipColors` function.

-##### onClick
-The `onClick` function is used to handle click events on the filter chip.
-It checks if the current stop's name is not in the `selectedFilters` state, and if so, it adds the current stop's name to the `selectedFilters` state for each index up to and including the current index.

-#### CompletionDialog
-The `CompletionDialog` function is a composable function that displays a dialog when the journey is completed.
-It takes a function `onDismissRequest` as a parameter which is called when the dialog is dismissed.

-Inside the dialog, a `Card` is used to hold the content.
-An `Image` is displayed inside a `Box` to show a congratulation icon.
-A `Button` is provided to dismiss the dialog.

-#### convertKilometersToMiles
-The `convertKilometersToMiles` function is a utility function that converts kilometers to miles.
-It takes a `kilometers` parameter and returns the equivalent distance in miles.
+## Home Screen

+### homeScreen
+The `homeScreen` function is a composable function responsible for rendering the application's home screen.
+It utilizes the `Scaffold` composable to maintain a consistent layout.

+#### State
+The `homeScreen` function manages the following state variables:
+- **`destination`**: A string state used to store the journey’s destination.
+- **`stops`**: A list state that holds the journey’s stops.
+- **`showInKilometers`**: A boolean state that toggles the distance display between kilometers and miles.

+#### Composables
+The `homeScreen` function incorporates several composables:
+- **`Scaffold`**: Establishes a structured layout for the screen.
+- **`BottomAppBar`**: Displays a button at the bottom for user interaction.
+- **`Button`**: Placed within the `BottomAppBar` to trigger actions.

+---

+## Second Screen

+### secondScreen
+The `secondScreen` function is a composable function that represents the application's second screen.
+Like `homeScreen`, it employs the `Scaffold` composable to ensure a uniform screen design.

+#### State
+This function manages the following state variables:
+- **`load`**: A float state that may represent loading progress.
+- **`indeces`**: An integer state tracking selected indices within a list or similar structure.
+- **`selectedFilters`**: A list state storing selected filters or options.

+#### Composables
+Various composables are used in `secondScreen`:
+- **`Scaffold`**: Provides a structured layout.
+- **`BottomAppBar`**: Contains a button for user interaction.
+- **`Button`**: Placed within the `BottomAppBar`, styled using `ButtonDefaults.buttonColors`.
+- **`Row`**: Arranges child composables in a horizontal sequence.
+- **`Text`**: Displays textual content.
+- **`Card`**: Presents content in a material design card format.
+- **`Icon`**: Renders an icon.
+- **`LazyColumn`**: Efficiently displays a vertically scrolling list of items.
+- **`FilterChip`**: Represents a selectable filter chip, styled using `FilterChipDefaults.filterChipColors`.

+#### onClick
+The `onClick` function handles filter chip interactions.
+If a stop’s name is not already in `selectedFilters`, it is added for each index up to the current one.

+---

+## Dialogs & Utilities

+### CompletionDialog
+The `CompletionDialog` function displays a dialog upon journey completion.
+It accepts an `onDismissRequest` callback, which is triggered when the dialog is dismissed.

+The dialog's content is wrapped inside a `Card`.
+A `Box` is used to display an `Image` representing a congratulatory icon, and a `Button` is provided to close the dialog.

+### convertKilometersToMiles
+The `convertKilometersToMiles` function is a utility function that converts a given distance in kilometers to miles and returns the equivalent value.